Courses

 This course provides students with a framework for examining the effectiveness of marketing strategies in emerging economies, and for identifying the challenges and opportunities for firms in low-income economies to access markets in developed countries.

-Drawing on various companies, industries, and economies; students learn how to appraise the risk of entering markets in low-income economies and assessment of the political, legal, cultural, and economic forces at play.
-More specifically,
+Drawing on various companies, industries, and economies; students learn how to appraise the risk of entering markets in low-income economies and assess the political, legal, cultural, and economic forces at play.
+More specifically:

 Cornell Class Roster: https://classes.cornell.edu/browse/roster/FA21/class/AEM/4420